klimesf/nette-jwt-user-storage/README.md

 # nette-jwt-user-storage
-Nette IUserStorage implementation using JWT instead of sessions.
+Nette IUserStorage implementation using JWT access token instead of sessions.

+No more problems with ugly PHP sessions!